-When are the British Academy Television Awards on TV?
+What time are the Bafta TV Awards on BBC1?
 Who's hosting, and who's nominated?

-When are the British Academy Television Awards on TV?
+What time are the Bafta TV Awards on BBC1?
 Who’s hosting, and who’s nominated?

 Line of Duty, The Crown, Three Girls and Black Mirror are among the frontrunners at the Bafta Television Awards 2018